tahbee03/portfolio-website/README.md

 5. Set up a project in Google Cloud and used the Cloud Run service to containerize and deploy the website
 6. Mapped a domain to the hosted website using Google Domains
 7. Set up continuous deployment using the Cloud Build service in Google Cloud
+8. Set up a detailed monitoring system with Google Analytics

 NOTE: Links to external resources that were helpful with development can be found in select files.
 They may come in handy for future projects.